 The Ingredients

-The ingredients for these Croquetas De Atun are very simple
+The ingredients for these Croquetas De Atun are very simple and most likely you already have in your pantry.

 - The Tuna – I like to use white albacore in water but you can use whatever tuna you may have handy.